ecadlabs/taquito/README.md

 ## What is Taquito?

 Taquito is a fast and lightweight [TypeScript](https://www.typescriptlang.org/) library to accelerate DApp development on the [Tezos](https://tezos.com/developers) blockchain.
 With it, you can easily interact with Smart Contracts deployed to Tezos.
-It is distributed as a suite of individual `npm` packages, to reduce bloat and improve application startup times.
+It is distributed as a suite of individual npm packages, reducing bloat and improving application startup times.

 ## What is Included in Taquito?

 Taquito is primarily targeted at Front-End Web3 developers, so it comes with batteries included, such as a [React Template Project](https://github.com/ecadlabs/taquito-react-template), an extensible framework, and many helpful utilities.
-It can be used in *many* execution contexts, including Serverless, Node.js, Deno, and Electron (to name a few) and has minimal dependencies.
+It can be used in *many* environments, including Serverless, Node.js, Deno, and Electron, and has minimal dependencies.

 ## Who uses Taquito?

 Taquito is used by **over 80% of DApps** in the Tezos ecosystem.
-It is easy to use, [proven secure](https://bestpractices.coreinfrastructure.org/en/projects/3204#security) and [tested continuously](https://github.com/ecadlabs/taquito/actions/workflows/main.yml) against current versions of Tezos (both Mainnet *and* Testnets).
+It is easy to use, [proven secure](https://bestpractices.coreinfrastructure.org/en/projects/3204#security), and [tested continuously](https://github.com/ecadlabs/taquito/actions/workflows/main.yml) against current versions of Tezos (both Mainnet *and* Testnets).

 ## Why should I use Taquito?

 Taquito provides convenient abstractions for a multitude of common operations, including wallet interactions (with [WalletConnect/Reown](https://reown.com/) in the works), batching operations, calling into contracts, querying the blockchain, and more.
-Taquito will isolate your code from subtle - and some not-so-subtle - changes made to the underlying Tezos protocol.
+Taquito will shield your code from subtle - and not-so-subtle - changes to the underlying Tezos protocol.

 ...Not to mention our thriving, helpful, and welcoming community!